WYLBUR Edit Format Utility Package, January 1983

 Donated by Mr. Jay Vinton

 “Vast amounts of time, attention, and money are spent on the collection, preparation, and updating of text, including computer programs, letters, forms, lists, manuals and user guides, books, reports and proposals.
 In the computer field, a significant amount of effort is devoted to the clerical aspects of programming.
 Data entry consumes even more time and money than program preparation.
 Computers are ideally suited to assist in much of this text gathering and manipulation in an efficient and timely fashion, often at reduced cost,” wrote Roger Fajman and John Borgelt in 1973.1

-Beginning in 1967, .
+Beginning in 1967, Roger Fajman and John Borgelt invented a text-editing software called WYLBUR to deal with the issue of wasted time, money, effort at the Stanford University Computation Center.
 By 1969, the software was in use at both Stanford and the National Institutes of Health (NIH), where Fajman moved that year.
 At the NIH, the software would be tweaked, updated, and modified until finally discontinued 40 years later at the end of 2009.